13 Little Cars With Massive Engines Under The Hood

 Aston Martin V12 Vantage S

-The Aston Martin V12 Vantage S is much smaller than it looks on TV or in magazines.
-It only has a 102.4-inch wheelbase length, which is identical to that of the Chevrolet Bolt EV.
+The Aston Martin V12 Vantage S is one of those cars that’s much smaller than it looks on TV or in magazines, probably because it’s almost perfectly proportioned.
+It only has a 102.4-inch (2601 mm) wheelbase length, which, for context, is almost identical to that of a Chevrolet Bolt EV — yes, the electric economy car.
+And its body lines were reportedly designed using the golden ratio, which gives it arguably perfect proportions and a timeless aesthetic.

-Up front sits a huge 5.9-liter V12 producing 565hp and 457 lb-ft of torque, which is sent to the rear wheels via an automated manual transmission, resulting in a 0 to 60 mph time of 3.7 seconds and a 205 mph top speed.
+Up front, crammed into that relatively compact nose, sits a huge 5.9-liter (5935cc) naturally aspirated V12 engine (derived from two Ford Duratec V6s, believe it or not).
+This magnificent beast produces a wailing 565 hp and 457 lb-ft of torque, which is sent to the rear wheels via a single-clutch automated manual transmission (which, let’s be honest, was its only real weak point).
+This results in a staggering 0 to 60 mph time of 3.7 seconds and a 205 mph top speed.

 Flipboard